ARMmbed/icetea/README.md

 Icetea is an [Mbed](https://www.mbed.com) test framework written with Python.

 When testing [`Mbed OS`](https://www.mbed.com/en/platform/mbed-os/) Icetea allows you to execute commands remotely via the command line interface (`CLI`) in a device under test (`DUT`).
 The interface between the test framework and `DUT` can be for example UART or for example stdio (process `DUT`).

-More detailed documentation and information on deeper details of the framework is available
-[here in rst format](https://github.com/ARMmbed/icetea/tree/master/doc-source). and [here in markdown format](https://github.com/ARMmbed/icetea/tree/master/doc).
+More detailed documentation on the tool is available [here in rst format](https://github.com/ARMmbed/icetea/tree/master/doc-source). and [here in markdown format](https://github.com/ARMmbed/icetea/tree/master/doc).